lbryio/lbry.com/content/faq/contributing.md

 ## Raising Issues

-If you're about to raise an issue because you've found a problem with LBRY, or you'd like to make a request for a new feature in the codebase, or for any other reason, please read this first.
+If you're about to raise an issue because you've found a problem with LBRY, or you'd like to make a request new feature, or for any other reason, please read this first.

 GitHub is the preferred channel for [bug reports](#report-a-bug) and [feature requests](#feature-requests).